imaginationtech/constrainedrandom/docs/howto.rst

 ..  code-block:: python

+    import random

-    from constrainedrandom import Random, RandObj
+    from constrainedrandom import RandObj

-    rand = Random(0)
+    # Ensure repeatability.
+    random.seed(0)

-    # Create an instance of RandObj
+    # Create an instance of RandObj.
-    r = RandObj(rand)
+    r = RandObj()
-    # Add a random variable called 'fred', which is 8 bits wide
+    # Add a random variable called 'fred', which is 8 bits wide.
     r.add_rand_var('fred', bits=8)
-    # Add another random variable called 'bob', which is 4 bits wide
+    # Add another random variable called 'bob', which is 4 bits wide.
     r.add_rand_var('bob', bits=4)
-    # Randomize all variables
+    # Randomize all variables.
     r.randomize()
-    # Once randomized the first time, variables are attributes of the object
+    # The values of the randomizable variables are available
+    # as attributes of the object.
     print(r.fred)
     print(r.bob)